-10. Children with special educational needs and disabilities
+10. Pupils with special educational needs and disabilities

-We recognise that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children being more prone to peer group isolation or bullying than other children, including prejudice-based bullying

-- The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as peer on peer abuse, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers We offer extra pastoral support for children with SEN and disabilities.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's dis- ability without further exploration - Pupils being more prone to peer group isolation than other pupils - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as peer on peer abuse, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers We offer extra pastoral support for pupils with SEN and disabilities.

-11. Children with a social worker
+11. Pupils with a social worker

-Children may need a social worker due to safeguarding or welfare needs.
+Pupils may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.

-- The DSL and all members of staff will work with and support social workers to help protect vulnerable children. - Where we are aware that a child has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the child's safety, welfare and educational outcomes.
-For example, it will inform decisions about: - Responding to unauthorised absence or missing education where there are known safeguarding risks. - The provision of pastoral and/or academic support.
+- The DSL and all members of staff will work with and support social workers to help protect vulnerable children. - Where we are aware that a pupil has a social worker, the DSL will always consider this fact to ensure any decisions are made in the best interests of the pupil's safety, welfare and educational outcomes.
+For example, it will inform decisions about: - Responding to unauthorised absence or missing education where there are known safeguarding risks - The provision of pastoral and/or academic support